Back to blog

 Minutes 6 to 10: choose one learning task

 Start with the activity students will actually do.
-If the task is weak, the whole lesson feels weak even if the plan looks complete.
+If the task is weak, the whole lesson feels weak even when the plan looks complete on paper.

 Minutes 11 to 15: decide how you will check learning

 You do not always need a formal quiz.
-A short written response, pair explanation, exit slip, or board work can be enough.
+A short written response, a pair explanation, an exit slip, or board work can be enough.

 Minutes 16 to 22: write the sequence